ava-labs/hypersdk/README.md

   normal execution)
 * Use a memory arena (pre-allocated memory) to avoid needing to dynamically allocate memory during block  and transaction parsing
-* Add a module that does Data Availability sampling on top of the netwokring interface exposed by AvalancheGo (only store hashes in blocks but leave VM to fetch pieces as needed on its own)
+* Add a module that does Data Availability sampling on top of the networking interface exposed by AvalancheGo (only store hashes in blocks but leave VM to fetch pieces as needed on its own)
 * Implement support for S3 and PostgreSQL storage backends